Leicas/simplefin-notifier/README.md

 - `DISCORD_WEBHOOK_URL`:    Discord webhook URL for sending notifications
 - `TELEGRAM_BOT_TOKEN`:	    Telegram bot token for sending notifications
 - `TELEGRAM_CHAT_ID`:	    Telegram chat ID to send notifications to
+- `NTFY_URL`:	            URL for the ntfy server including the topic
+- `NTFY_TOKEN`:	            Token for the ntfy server if Authorization is required
+- `NTFY_PRIORITY`:	        Priority level for the ntfy notification (default: 3)
 - `ENCRYPTION_KEY`:	        Encryption key for securing sensitive data (generated automatically if not provided)